-If you’re considering Xfinity cheap internet plans and you’re on a budget, check out our breakdown of the cheapest Xfinity internet plans.
+If you’re looking to save some cash with a budget-friendly internet plan, then you’ve got to check out our breakdown of the cheapest Xfinity internet plans.

 Cheapest Xfinity internet plan